puneetghodasara/revoluttest/README.md

 There are two REST-like endpoints.
 - UserAccountEndpoint.
 It has following APIs,
     - GET /user
-    - GET /user/<user-id>
+    - GET /user/{user-id}
     - POST /user
-    - DEL /user/<user-id>
+    - DEL /user/{user-id}
-    - GET /user/<user-id>/account
+    - GET /user/{user-id}/account
-    - POST /user/<user-id>/account
+    - POST /user/{user-id}/account
-    - GET /user/<user-id>/account/<account-id>
+    - GET /user/{user-id}/account/{account-id}
-    - DEL /user/<user-id>/account/<account-id>
+    - DEL /user/{user-id}/account/{account-id}
 - TransactionEndpoint.
 It has following APIs
     - PUT /transaction
-    - GET /transaction/<transaction-id>
+    - GET /transaction/{transaction-id}

 A transaction request takes three parameters,
 1) Source Account ID
 2) Target Account ID
 3) Amount to transfer

 It creates a transaction request to a broker and returns the transaction ID to the caller.
+The caller needs to poll transaction ID to check the status of the transaction.

 A simple BlockingQueue based implementation has been provided for this demonstration.
 A Runnable TransactionProcessor is used for demonstration that watches the broker and process the transaction.